JamesMcClure2/TodoTest/README.md

 # ToDoApp

 A full-stack ToDo list application built with Angular (frontend) and .NET Core (backend).
-It supports adding, updating, and deleting tasks, with persistent storage and error handling.
+It supports adding tasks and marking them done.

 ## Tech Stack